uoe-eng/tabularasa/README.md

 ```
 ### Field values

-The value of each `field` in `SLDDetail.fields` can be specified in one of 3 ways:
+The value of each `field` in `SLDDetail.fields` can be specified in one of 4 ways:

 * `name` - the name of a property in the object to be displayed.
 * `name.childname` - the name of a nested 'child' property inside the 'parent' property.
 For example, `author.last_name` to get the last name of a related author (To-One relationship).
 * `name[].childname` - the name of a 'child' property inside each object in an array of objects.
 For example `blogs[].title` to get the title of all related blogs (To-Many relationship).
+* `name{}.childname` - the name of a 'child' property inside each object in a nested object.
+For example `blogs{}.title` to get the title of all related blogs (To-Many relationship).

+Display and Input Components generally display either a single item, or a list of items.
+The former will fail with an error for fields containing `[]` or `{}`, the latter if the field does not contain these brackets.

 ### Special properties